 The Maryland Constitution mandates that the state provide an adequate education to Maryland public school students.
 Our Constitution does not establish a mandate to fund the private choices of citizens to opt out of the free public school system provided for the benefit of all the children of Maryland.
-HB 1343 would allow up to \$15,000,000 to be taken from the General Fund every year.
+HB 453 would allow \$5,000,000, then \$10,000,000 then \$15,000,000 to be taken from the General Fund over the next three years.
 That is millions of dollars that will not be available to public schools or any other budgetary need of the state.
-The State should not be diverting millions to private schools to a thinly veiled voucher system when public schools are facing millions of dollars in need.
+The State should not be diverting millions to private schools to a thinly veiled voucher system when public schools are facing millions of dollars in layoffs under the current budget.

-HB 1343 is simply another way to give more state dollars to private schools, which operate with little oversight by the State.
+HB 453 is simply another way to give more state dollars to private schools, which operate with little oversight by the State.

-The state already funds private schools under the Aid to Non Public Schools Program in the Operating Budget, under the Aging Schools Program in the Capital Budget, and in the many individual grants given to private and religious schools through the budget.
+The state already funds private schools under the Aid to Non Public Schools Program out of the Operating Budget, under the Aging Schools Program out of the Capital Budget, and under many individual grants given to private and religious schools through the budget.
 Businesses that want to make donations to non-profit scholarship foundations to benefit private and religious schools can already take a tax deduction.
-This bill would establish a tax CREDIT that deprives the General Fund of taxes they would otherwise pay.
+This bill would establish a tax credit that deprives the General Fund of taxes these businesses would otherwise pay.

 It is concerning that the state would allocate additional funds to go to private and religious schools when there is little oversight of the current program.
 MSDE reports they can only audit 10% of the schools receiving the textbook money a year.
 A quick skim of these schools immediately brought up one school that isn't even qualified to participate.
 Under the budget, only schools that charge at or less than the per-pupil average cost of instruction (\$14,637) are allowed to participate.
-Yet Our Lady of Good Counsel High School charges \$19,550, and still receives textbooks from the state.
+Yet Our Lady of Good